mathpsi/physics-simulation/CONTRIBUTING.md

-I would really appriciate it if you help the physiks!
+I would really appriciate it if you help to improve physiks!